tyreepearson/field-workshops-terraform/docs/index.md

       - Simple, finds all resources by the type specified
       - **Remember we're looking for "aws_instance" as the Type**

+???

+these are common functions. some of the more common ones we use are the find_resource(type). you can use the plan data and this function to lets say find all the instances.

 ---
 name: common-functions
 # Common Functions - Filter